bitcoinhodler/glacier/docs/_docs/withdrawal/transaction-construction.md

       printed QR code (i.e. “raw unspent transaction” or “redemption script”).
   b.
 Close the window with the live video feed.
   c.
 Verify the destination address in the Quarantined Scratchpad matches your handwritten copy of the destination address.
   d.
 Transcribe the other information you will be using into the Quarantined Scratchpad.
+If you make a transcription error, it will be easier to identify and fix in the scratchpad compared to a situation where you transcribed it directly into GlacierScript.
     i.
 Private keys
     ii.
 Fee rate